-During 2019/20, Mazars continued as internal auditors for the Region.
-Regular review and planning meetings took place with Force and OPFCC officers to update on progress and review and to attend the Regional Finance meetings.
+During 2020/21, Mazars continued as internal auditors for the Region.
+Regular review and planning meetings took place with Force and OPFCC officers (both locally and regionally) to update on progress.
 Mazars attended each JIAC meeting to routinely report and give assurance on the adequacy and effectiveness of internal control.
 In addition, they contribute to the JIAC forward plan and agenda setting to inform and highlight national and regional themes, considerations and practices.

-Two new JIAC members were appointed during the year and received induction training in November 2019 and one retired after their second tenure.

-Other JIAC members were offered and some attended CIPFA, EY, PSAA or other events.
+No new JIAC members were appointed during 2020/21 and the PFCC offered extension to the chair and another JIAC member to continue post November 2020, providing much needed experience, continuity and consistency during these unprecedented times.
+JIAC members were offered and some attended CIPFA, EY (the external auditors), Public Sector Audit appointments (PSAA) or other events.
 Additionally, EY and other circulars are shared with JIAC members and senior officers on a regular basis.